How to Start an Etsy Shop

 Another important aspect to include here are your shop policies.
 I would write one policy out and add it to the bottom description of each item you list to keep it uniform.
 Include information such as shipping, returns, and other useful info.
 Tell them everything they need to know even if the same information is posted elsewhere in your shop.

-Tags & Materials
+Add Tags & Materials

 Tags are another great way to make your item easily searchable.
 Use tags that closely match your title and description to help link it all together.